ibm-cloud-docs/instructlab/model-train.md

 1. From the **InstructLab Projects** [page](https://cloud.ibm.com/instructlab/projects){: external}, Click your project > **Aligned models** > **Align**.

 1. Enter an alphanumeric name for the model, select the training data to use, and click **Align**.
 The state is `queued`, then `running`.
 Wait for the state to be `completed`.
 This process could take minutes or hours.
-When the alignment is complete, in the Object Storage bucket, a `trained_models` directory is created with logs for troubleshooting.
+When the alignment is complete, in the {{site.data.keyword.cos_short}} bucket, a `trained_models` directory is created with logs for troubleshooting.